algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Returns the val associated with the key in the RedBlackTree.
+     * Returns the val associated with the key in the RedBlackTreeMap.
      *
      * @param key, the key to be searched for
-     * @return the val associated with the key in the RedBlackTree */ public V get(K key) {
+     * @return the val associated with the key in the RedBlackTreeMap */ public V get(K key) {
         if (key == null)